 Inclusion Together – a resource for ECEC services

-To support the inclusion of children with disability or additional needs in ECEC, the NSW/ACT Inclusion Agency has developed Inclusion Together, a free online tool to assist services to build an inclusion team that works well together.
+To support the inclusion of children with disability or additional needs in ECEC, the NSW/ACT Inclusion Agency led a collaborative project funded by the Australian Government Department of Education to develop a free online tool to assist services to build an inclusion team that works well together.

 Inclusion Together includes: